Classic Tetris Monthly Rules and Guidelines

 - A match should be requested in #restreamer-scheduling 24 hours before the match time.

-- Players should then ping the @Restreamer needed in 60 minutes 1 hour before the match.
+- Players should then ping the @Restreamer needed in 60 minutes role 1 hour before the match.

 - If both of the above are completed and no restreamers are available, players may compete via MaxoutClub.